Updated on December 4, 2020.

 Improving immune system functioning

 CBD pet products are not only safe, but they can be beneficial for dogs in their senior years.
-And pet owners can choose to provide a daily supplement to address health concerns and improve quality of life for their dog or cat.
+And pet owners can choose to provide a daily supplement to address health concerns and improve the quality of life for their dog or cat.

 What Should You Do If Your Dog or Cat Has Consumed Cannabis?